tashiq/result-processing/README.md

 ## Result processsing System

--- This is a project on Software Engineering
+-- This project is not hosted online.
+-- Backend is available in my github account.